Devansh2000Shaw/Web-Technology-Lab/README.md

 Q7).
 Write a program in Java to define a class Number with appropriate data members and member functions to input n number of integers and swap the biggest and smallest elements.
 Use member functions read(), swap() and display(). <br/>

 # Lab 7
+ Topics
- Topic – Single level inheritance in Java
+ - Single level inheritance in Java
  - Multi-level inheritance in Java
  - Method Overriding
  - Dynamic Method Dispatch

 Q1).A plastic manufacturer sells plastic in different shapes like 2D sheet and 3D box.
 The cost of sheet is Rs 40/ per square ft. and the cost of box is Rs 60/ per cubic ft.
 Implement it in Java to calculate the cost of plastic as per the dimensions given by the user where 3D inherits from 2D. <br/>
 Q2).
 Illustrate the execution of constructors in multi-level inheritance with three Java classes – plate(length, width), box(length, width, height), wood box(length, width, height, thick) <br/>